luphysics/PyMODA/README.md

 #### AMD Ryzen 3700X

 The AMD Ryzen 3700X is an 8-core, 16-thread CPU.
+These tests were run on Manjaro Linux.

 | Operation | Total time: individually ("Transform Single" for all) | Total time: simultaneously ("Transform All") | Performance improvement |
 | ------------- | ------------- | ------ | ------ |
 | WT on 32 signals | 134s | 19.1s | x7.0 |

-> Note: These tests were run on Manjaro Linux.

 #### Intel i7-6700

 The Intel i7-6700 is a 4-core, 8-thread CPU.
+These tests were run on KDE neon.

 | Operation | Total time: individually ("Transform Single" for all) | Total time: simultaneously ("Transform All") | Performance improvement |
 | ------------- | ------------- | ------ | ------ |